itpp-labs/odoo-development/docs/admin/dbfilter.rst

 The main purpose of ``--db-filter`` is to avoid asking user which database he needs to use (he may not know it).
 This is implemented by checking HOST address, which was used.

-For example, if you have two independent websites, say ``shop1.example.com`` and ``shop2.example.com``, that point to the same odoo server with two databases.
+For example, you have two independent websites, say ``shop1.example.com`` and ``shop2.example.com``, that point to the same odoo server with two databases.
 By using ``--db-filter``  you can configure odoo to use corresponding database depending on used host address.
 Check the documentation links below or jump to examples to find out how to do it.

 Docs
 ====